- Emergency Management

-In the event of severe weather during the spring storm be prepared, the old joke about Texas weather is as much truth as it is humor.
+The old joke about Texas weather is as much truth as it is humor.
 Always be aware of approaching weather systems.
-Updated information can be obtained from TV, radio, and the various websites listed on this page.
+Updated information can be obtained from TV, radio and the Mansfield Emergency Alert System.

+The City is exposed to many hazards - both natural and man made - which have the potential for disrupting the community, causing damage and creating casualties.
 To address these potential threats, the OEM publishes the city's emergency management plan.
-This plan provides the framework upon which the City of Mansfield prepares for, responds to and performs its emergency response functions during times of natural or man-made disasters or national emergencies.
-The plan is based on the four phases of Emergency Management which are:
+This plan provides the framework upon which the City of Mansfield prepares for, responds to and performs its emergency response functions during disasters or national emergencies.
+The plan is based on the four phases of emergency management which are the following.

 Preparedness refers to the advance actions that help communities support and enhance response to an emergency or disaster.
 Such prior planning and action can greatly reduce property damage and, more importantly, save lives.
 Examples of preparedness activities include training, education, planning, and emergency exercises.